hashmapinc/Tempus/docs/admin/widgets.rst

 Widgets Library (Bundles)
 *************************

 Widget definitions are grouped into widget bundles according to their purpose.
 There are System level and Tenant level **Widgets Bundles**.
-Initial ThingsBoard installation is shipped with the basic set of system level **Widgets Bundles**.
+Initial Tempus installation is shipped with the basic set of system level **Widgets Bundles**.
 There are more than thirty widgets in seven widget bundles available out-of-the-box.
 System level bundles can be managed by a **System administrator** and are available for use by any tenant in the system.
 Tenant level bundles can be managed by a **Tenant administrator** and are available for use only by this tenant and its business units.
 You can always implement and add your widgets by following this guide.

 .. image:: ../_images/admin/widgets_bundles.png
     :align: center